 A new narrative of the world

-“The question is not whether we will change the world.
+‘The question is not whether we will change the world.
 We already have.
-The question is how will we change the world and, perhaps more importantly, why.”
+The question is how will we change the world and, perhaps more importantly, why?’

-Bilal was one of 26 young leaders who participated in the WIEF Young Fellows (WYF) 2015, held in Córdoba, Spain, from 16 to 22 March 2015.
-A medical graduate who worked as a doctor in London, Bilal always had the feeling that he wasn’t making a real difference.
-“Medicine is a really great job because you are saving lives but still I felt I wasn’t pursuing my dream, that I wasn’t making the difference that I could make.”
+Bilal was one of 26 young leaders who participated in the WIEF Young Fellows 2015, held in Córdoba, Spain, from 16 to 22 March 2015.
+He was a medical graduate who worked as a doctor in London, Bilal always had the feeling that he wasn’t making a real difference.
+‘Medicine is a really great job because you are saving lives but still, I felt I wasn’t pursuing my dream, that I wasn’t making the difference that I could make,’ he said.

 After leaving his medical career, he decided to do something in which his skills and passion were aligned.
 He is now an entrepreneur, produces TV programmes, works for a humanitarian charity and does inter-faith work.
-Bilal brought this mind- set to the WIEF Young Fellows, where he and his team excelled in the Viral Challenge, the main teamwork activity of the programme.
+Bilal brought this mindset to the WIEF Young Fellows, where he and his team excelled in the viral challenge, the main teamwork activity of the programme.
 The team produced a campaign called ‘Breaking Bread’, which was aimed at encouraging interaction and fostering ties between diverse groups of people.

-Bilal was also impressed that WYF 2015 gave him the opportunity to learn about the agriculture business from the ground up.
-“I have worked as a doctor, a businessman and a media [producer], but I am very used to being in the leadership role.
-It is very different when you are picking olives off the trees.
-The programme demonstrated that to have a truly successful business or movement, it requires understanding and appreciation from top to bottom.”
+Bilal was also impressed that the programme gave him the opportunity to learn about the agriculture business from the ground up.
+‘I have worked as a doctor, a businessman and a media [producer], but I am very used to being in the leadership role.
+It is very different when you are picking olives off trees.
+The programme demonstrated that to have a truly successful business or movement, it requires understanding and appreciation from top to bottom.’

-“The challenge is how to encourage business and leaders to invest in culture capital.
+‘The challenge is how to encourage business and leaders to invest in culture capital.
 There is a big hole in terms of investment in creativity and inter-cultural capital.
-We need a shift away from the mainstream understanding the world, to enable different communities to have ownership of their own stories,” he said.
+We need a shift away from the mainstream understanding the world, to enable different communities to have ownership of their own stories,’ he said.